 Once conditions are met, the student must reapply to the program to be granted fully admitted status.
-The Graduate School will provide a fee waiver to cover this process, and if the program accepts the student as fully admitted (meaning all requirements are met at an acceptable level), the Graduate School will issue a new decision letter, and the student's status will change from non-degree to degree-seeking.
+If the program accepts the student as fully admitted (meaning all requirements are met at an acceptable level), the Graduate School will issue a new decision letter, and the student's status will change from non-degree to degree-seeking.
 Suppose the student fails to complete the conditions at the level specified or within the time frame specified by the admitting program.
-In that case, the graduate school will notify the applicant that they are not being admitted to the University, and the applicant will be separated from the university.
+In that case, the graduate school will notify the applicant that they are not being admitted to the University, and the applicant will be separated from the University.